jabo17/kadisredu-reproducibility/README.md

 kaval generates the `mpiexec` calls and calls them for us for all instances and algorithm configurations.

 > [!NOTE]
-> If you want to run the experiments on a cluster (multiple machines), you need to set a few different settings depending on how mpi jobs can be started/scheduled on your system.
+> If you plan to run the experiments on a cluster (multiple machines), you need to adjust some settings depending on how MPI jobs are started and scheduled on your system.
-> In this case, feel free to contact us, so that we can help you.
+> If you are unsure about the correct configuration, please don't hesitate to contact us -- we'll be glad to help.

 ### Run KaDisRedu For Strong Scaling